 So, before I show you some ways you can leverage expired domains, I need to answer an important question: why are expired domains even worth using?

 Well, the truth is that an expired domain unto itself has no value.

-These domains become valuable when A) they have a quality link profile (with unoptimized anchor text), B) they were relevant to your website, and C) they weren’t previously used for spam.
+These domains become valuable when A) they have a quality link profile (with unoptimized anchor text), B) they are relevant to your website, and C) they weren’t previously used for spam.

-This criteria may seem straightforward, but it can be challenged to find domains that actually meet it.
+This criterion may seem straightforward, but it can be challenging to find domains that actually meet it.

 So, after I show you how you can use expired domains to amplify your SEO campaign, I’ll then show you how you find quality domains.

 But first, let me show the 4 ways you can leverage expired domains for SEO.

 Here are 4 ways you can leverage expired domains to grow your organic search traffic:

 Private Blog Networks (PBNs) are the most popular method for leveraging expired domains.
 The problem is that using PBNs is also the riskiest method on this list.
 I will tell you that I personally do not use PBNs.
 I was a PBN addict back in the day until I got obliterated.